mklabs/gpos/readme.md

 - Builds a new DOM element using [bel][] by default
 - Appends the created element to the DOM

+It's useful if you'd like to add a search page to your Jekyll blog, or search through project documentation.

 ---

 - *WIP*
   - [x] option token (in url ?token=${token})
+  - [x] default template / dom el creation. using bel
   - [ ] throttle input
   - [ ] handle errors (status != 200)
-  - [x] default template / dom el creation. using bel
   - [ ] options.link - transform filename into href for `<a />` tags.
+  - [ ] check github api to see if we can query gollum wikis

 ## Install